-Q. How do we sign forms that we send in via email?
+Q. How do we sign forms that we send in via the web app at http://field-day.arrl.org/fdentry.php?

 A. Electronic submissions are considered signed when submitted.

 Q. What kind of "proofs of bonus points" do we need to send?